Careers and Enrichment

 All students are given the opportunity at the end of Year 12 to sign up as ambassadors and take part in training.
 RESPECT Ambassadors lead advocacy projects throughout the year, culminating in the whole-school Healthy Relationships Week in the spring.

 The Student Leadership Team in Post 16 work collaboratively to represent the voice of the students across all areas of their Post 16 experience.
 A rigorous election process, including interviews, hustings, campaigning and a student vote, elects the Student President (Y13) and Vice President (Y12).
-There are also four committee head roles (Learning and Wellbeing, Facilities and Resources, Charities and Events, and Outreach and Communication), offering leadership opportunity to students less confident with public speaking.
+There are also 6 committee head roles (Learning and Wellbeing, Facilities and Resources, Charities and Events, and Outreach and Communication, Lead Respect Ambassador and Equity and Diversity), offering leadership opportunities to students less confident with public speaking.

 In addition, the NBP16 Ambassadors represent the school at key events throughout the year, including supporting the induction of new Y12 students.
 All Post 16 students are given the opportunity to take on this role and represent the Centre.